umarali/OffscreenCanvas-Demo/README.md

 ## How it works

 This demo uses `OffscreenCanvas` to render a simple animation.
 The animation continues to run even when the browser tab is inactive.
 This is achieved by running the animation in a Web Worker, which allows it to continue running independently of the main browser thread.

+If the browser does not support `OffscreenCanvas`, a fallback is used.
+In this case, the animation runs on the main thread and `worker-fallback.js` file is used to handle this case.
+This ensures that the animation can run in all browsers.